 Be honest about your situation.

 It’s totally normally to admit your real situation on Facebook once in a while.
-You don’t have to always brag on Facebook.
+You don’t have to always brag on Facebook about saving money or getting a raise.
 It feels like we only post notes about ourselves when we have something to show off about it.
 You can admit when you’re unemployed or when you’re looking for a job.
 You can also talk about more than your Friday night.
 My friend was honest about the fact that he had quit a job he was sick of.

 Don’t be desperate.